seanbajwa/REIT-Comparative-Analysis/README.md

 # REIT-Comparative-Analysis
-# Attempting to Scrape 10Q's and folder map them conveniently on each ticker
-# Need to create an interpeter from JSON (API from EDGAR) that makes these files more readable

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights